 Program Learning Outcomes (PLOs)

 Program Learning Outcomes provide a broad and measurable set of standards that incorporate a range of knowledge and skills that will be achieved on completion of the program.
 If you are undertaking this subject as part of a degree program, you should refer to the relevant degree program outcomes and graduate attributes as they relate to this subject.

 Subject Learning Outcomes (SLOs)

 On successful completion of this subject the learner will be able to:

-- Students will demonstrate effective oral and written communication skills required of marketing professionals.
-These will be assessed through in-class presentations, project reports, and exams.
+- Demonstrate effective oral communication skills required of marketing professionals.

 - § Indicates group/teamwork-based assessment

 - * Assessment timing is indicative of the week that the assessment is due or begins (where conducted over multiple weeks), and is based on the standard University academic calendar

 - C = Students must reach a level of competency to successfully complete this assessment.